We’re launching journalism careers for students before they finish high school.

 For students curious about what it means to be a journalist, reporting and producing news that informs communities, the Scripps Howard Emerging Journalists Program at Elon University provides the ideal platform to explore their media interests.

-Thanks to financial support from the Scripps Howard Foundation, Elon’s School of Communications established a free, educational initiative to inspire high school students to embark on journalism careers.
+Thanks to financial support from the Scripps Howard Fund, Elon’s School of Communications established a free, educational initiative to inspire high school students to embark on journalism careers.

-Additionally, students who completes the Immersion program will be assigned two mentors — an Elon communications student and a professional journalist — to help identify, report and produce two multimedia stories during their senior year of high school.
+Additionally, students who complete the Immersion program will be assigned two mentors — an Elon communications student and a professional journalist — to help identify, report and produce multimedia stories during their senior year of high school.

 – Oversees academic programming and offerings